tranquilitybase-io/tb-activator-gft-base/README.md

-# GFT Base activator repo
+# GFT (Generic) Base Activator Repository

-This repo has been develope to ptovide a hello world activator example and also provide you base image to build future activators.
+This repo has been developed to provide a hello world activator example and also provide you base image to build future activators.

 You can use source code or you two provided packages.
-Curretly the following packages are avialble:
+Currently the following packages are available:

 * helloworld
 * actvator-base